Loan Assumption Divorce: Your Guide to Navigating the Mortgage

 Can You Qualify to Assume the Mortgage?

-Before you start picturing your new life in the family home, there's a huge hurdle to clear: Can you actually qualify to take over the mortgage by yourself?
-This isn't a simple paperwork transfer.
+The first obstacle appears before you start dreaming about your future in the family home because you need to prove mortgage eligibility for individual ownership.
+The process of transferring ownership between parties requires more than standard paperwork.
 Your lender needs to be completely confident that you can handle the full mortgage payment on your own, month after month.

 What Lenders Look For